jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-billing/README.md

 ### Network Pricing

-- All the traffic in is free
+- All the traffic inbound traffic is free.
 - In same region and same AZ: if we have an EC2 instance that uses the free traffic and we have another instance that communicates with this one, the communication is free using the **private ip**.
 - In different AZs communication via **private ip** is $0.01 (cheaper) and via **public ip** is $0.02 (expensive).
 - In different regions: $0.02 because of the inter-region communication